dwightmartin/Flying-Torosordos-ISO-27001-ISMS/README.md

 ### **Project Overview**

-This project outlines a strategic plan to establish an **Information Security Management System (ISMS)** for Flying Torosordos, a global tech startup.
+This project outlines a strategic plan to establish an **Information Security Management System (ISMS)** for Flying Torosordos, a fictional global tech startup.
 The plan, which aligns with **ISO 27001**, identifies critical security gaps and provides a phased roadmap to build a robust and compliant security program that is tailored to the company's unique operational environment and long-term strategic goals.

 ### **Current Security Posture & Risks**